nunes/drlnd/p2_continuous-control/Report.md

 ## 1. Description of the implementation
-The solution is based on the Deep Q-Learning algorithm provided in the course.
-The main difference is on the Q Network, that was modified with some dropout layers.
+The solution is based on the ddpg-bipedal code provided in the [github repository](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal).
+The main difference is that, instead of using the OUNoise class, I have added some dropout layers to the actor and critic networks.
+I did not have time to compare each other, but it seems to work in a similar way.

 These layers usually work very well with Deep Learning Networks.
 They remove information and makes the network more robust.

- In this case, it improved the number of episodes needed for training, but I think the final network has very broad results.
-The average score is 13, but there are apisodes with score 25 and score 0.

- With the provided network, the training usually requires longer (more episodes), but the resulting agent seems to be more stable.
+ In this case, I could not get the network to converge using the OUNoise generator, but adding the dropout layers, the network converged faster than just the network without them.

  ## 2. Learning algorithm
-There are no differences with the basic Q-Learning algorith.
+There are no differences with the basic DDPG algorith.
 The only modification are the Dropout layers.

- My guess was that the information received by the agent is very visual.
-Although It was not bitmap data, My guess was that the Dropout layer would help.

- The idea was also to reuse this network in the Pixels scenario, but I did not tested it in this scenario.

- The initial idea was testing a basic Q-learning algorithm as provided and see how it was going.
+ The initial idea was testing a basic DDPG algorithm as provided and see how it was going.

-After playing with the number of layers and number of units on each layer, I could not improve the learning rate.
+After playing with the number of layers and number of units on each layer, I could not make the nework to converge to a solution.

-I was playing with large value of epsilon decay (0.995-0.9995).
-Then I noticed that this was a limiting number for the model, It was taking too many random decisions at some point.
-This is good for some scenarios, but in this case seemed that it was playing too much.
-So I decided the use a lower epsilon decay and after some tuning I got a number (0.975) that required few cycles of training and actually learned.
+The problem was that I was reusing the max_t parameter that limits the number of steps spent on each episode, to avoid an infinite loop.

+The limit was set to a lower value, specific for the bipedal scenario, but was limiting the maximum score that could be obtained in this one.

+After changing the parameter to a larger value, it took longer to train, but with higher scores, because in this scenario the score depends on the time that the network can follow the target goal.

  ## 3. Plot of rewards
-The average score plot, reveals that the agent has a good learning rate, and reaches the 13 average score quite fast:
+The average score plot, reveals that the agent has a good learning rate, and reaches the 30 average score quite fast:

 ![](plot.png)

-In this case it achieved the 13 average score in 183 episodes.
+In this case it achieved the 13 average score in 344 episodes.

 ## 4.Ideas for Future Work
-At least the recommended alternative algorithms (Double DQN, Dueling DQN and Rainbow DQN).
+At least the recommended alternative algorithms (A3C and GAE).
-In the case of this implementation, I has a lot variance in the results.
-Using a slower learning rate  got an algorithm that had less variance (there was not much difference among max and minimum episode scores).
+In the case of this implementation, I would explore the OUNoise module, that could not get working.
+Also, the limit on max_t may be relaxed and see how could work.
-Watching the agent, I could notice that it sometimes gets stuck, and that in that episode it gets few points.
-Maybe adding a larger first layer (to acomodate for the fact that the provided status space has very different data) or reduce the dropout rate or just increase epsilon to allow a more stable learn.
+There is another issue that I could not solve.
+This problem takes a lot to train and converge.
+Even when testing on the Udacity workspace that uses a GPU or in my local computer that does not use a GPU, the train time is similar.
+I am not sure where the problem is, but definitely seems a good point to improve.